Mdevpro78/roman_numeral_converter/README.md

 |   `-- images
 |       |-- flowchart.png          # A PNG image of a flowchart illustrating project structure or logic.
 |       `-- flowchart.svg          # An SVG version of the flowchart for scaling purposes.
+|   `-- openapi
+|       |-- openapi.yaml        # An OpenAPI specification file defining API endpoints and their responses.
 |-- scripts
 |   `-- run_tests.sh               # A shell script to execute the test suite for the project.
 |-- src